 While being actively involved in your medical care can reduce the risk of physician errors, mistakes can still occur despite your best efforts.
 If you've suffered harm due to a care provider's actions, you may be entitled to compensation for your related medical expenses, lost wages, and pain and suffering.
 If you’ve lost a loved one due to a medical error, you can file a claim on his behalf.

 Neblett, Beard & Arsenault’s legal team is committed to helping Louisiana residents who've been harmed by a healthcare provider's negligence receive the compensation they need to move forward with their lives.
-To learn more about your legal options, please call to schedule a no-obligation case review at one of our six convenient office locations.
+To learn more about your legal options, please call to schedule a no-obligation case review.